Cholistan Desert: 2022 Cholistan water crisis

-In May 2022, in the desert areas of Cholistan in Pakistan many cattle died due to extreme heat and water shortage.
-Shepherds, including cattle, have started migrating from water-scarce areas.
-Toba Salem Sar and Toba Nawa Kahu were the worst affected areas where 50 sheep died due to lack of water while more data is being collected from the affected areas.
+In May 2022, in the desert areas of Cholistan many cattle died due to extreme heat and water shortage.
+Shepherds along with their cattle started migrating from water-scarce areas.
+Toba Salem Sar and Toba Nawa Kahu were the worst affected areas where 50 sheep died due to lack of water.

 Geology

 Cholistan was formed during the Pleistocene period.
 Geologically, Cholistan is divided into the Greater Cholistan and Lesser Cholistan, which are roughly divided by the dry bed of the ancient Hakra River.
 Greater Cholistan is a mostly sandy area in the south and west part of the desert up to the border with India, and covers an area of 13600 km2.
 Sand dunes in this area reach over 100 meters in height.
 Soil in the region is also highly saline.
 Lesser Cholistan is an arid and slightly less sandy region approximately 12370 km2 in area which extends north and east from the old Hakra river bed, historically up to the banks of the Sutlej River.

 Soil quality is generally poor with little organic matter in the Greater Cholistan, and compacted alluvial clays in the Lesser Cholistan.
 A canal system built during the British era led to irrigation of the northern part of Lesser Cholistan.